-Memory cards simply store data and can be viewed as a small floppy disk with optional security.
+Memory cards simply store data and can be viewed as a small USB memory stick with optional security.
 A microprocessor card, on the other hand, can add, delete and manipulate information in its memory on the card.

 Contact vs contactless

 Smart cards have two different types of interfaces: contact and contactless.
 Contact smart cards are inserted into a smart card reader, making physical contact with the reader.

 How are smart cards used?

 Smart cards help businesses evolve and expand their products and services in a changing global marketplace.
 The scope of uses for a smart card has expanded each year to include applications in a variety of markets and disciplines.

 Businesses, the government and healthcare organizations continue to move towards storing and releasing information via networks, Intranets, extranets and the Internet.
 These organizations are turning to smart cards to make this information readily available to those who need it, while at the same time protecting the privacy of individuals and keeping their informational assets safe from hacking and other unwanted intrusions.
-In this capacity, smart cards enable:

 - Secure logon and authentication of users to PCs and networks